ucd-os-chartreuse-s18/pintos-project2/README.md

 Refer to the `pintos-p2-rebuild-disk` utility if you find these steps tedious.

 ##### TODO

+1) User memory access (needed for all system calls.
+2) System call infrastructure and
+3) `write` system call (for getting basic output going)

-See _Suggested Order of Implementation_ in the documentation for info on where to start.
-I'm currently a little confused as to why the first point seems to be wrong about user programs page-faulting, so I'm going to start with other stuff until it seems tests are page faulting without implementing that first point.
+See _Suggested Order of Implementation_ in the documentation for more info on where to start.